Arctenox/Tensor_Prism/README.md

 - Enable preserve_norms for stability
 - Use spectral_blend for frequency domain merging

+### Model Enhancement
+Use **Model Enhancer** to improve checkpoint quality:
+- Select target modules (UNet, VAE, Text Encoders, or All)
+- Adjust smoothing and sharpening strengths
+- Apply quality boost for multi-stage enhancement
+- Set blend strength to control enhancement intensity
+- Choose precision mode (FP16 for memory efficiency, FP32 for quality)
+- Select enhancement method (Linear for general use, Attention for focused improvements)

 ### Prediction Type Conversion
 Use **Epsilon/V-Pred Converter** when working with mixed prediction types:
 - Set input_pred_type (current model type)